 Discover the top CDC tools to efficiently capture and replicate real-time data changes across systems, ensuring seamless data integration and synchronization.
 Learn more at CDC Tools.

-Change Data Capture in Distributed System
+Change Data Capture in a Distributed System

 Business Benefits of Change Data Capture